-The limited number of data source types reduces the Big Data processing challenges to integrating three types of data sources, domain-specific processing, and loading the processing results back to one or several of the data store types.
+The limited number of data source types reduces the Big Data processing challenges of integrating three types of data sources, domain-specific processing, and loading the processing results back to one or several of the data store types.
 The processing pattern is familiar from data warehouse ETL (Extract, Transform, Load) processing.

 The discussion so far focused on the data input and output without defining the processing steps.
 The technologies available are numerous and perplexing when not put in the context of a use case.
 At the core of big data processing stands Hadoop as a platform for scalable, inexpensive processing.
 Hadoop processing traditionally was Java map-reduce programs, which are intricate and verbose, and integrating multiple data sources resulted in significant development effort and costs.

 Today, an ecosystem on top of Hadoop simplifies the majority of data processing and data source integration significantly.
 Subsequently, many Big Data use cases do not or very rarely employ custom-written Java map-reduce programs.
 Software services furthermore remove the operational burden of Hadoop and its ecosystem providing ready-to-run, pay-as-you-go solutions.
-These as-a-Service offerings reduce Big Data projects to integrating the data stores and designing/programming efficient, concise, high-level data processing steps and workflows.
+These as-a-Service offerings reduce Big Data projects by integrating the data stores and designing/programming efficient, concise, high-level data processing steps and workflows.

 There are four typical questions customers ask when faced with the complex Hadoop ecosystem and big data projects like the e-commerce example: